Introduction to Azure Active Directory Tenants

 For more information, see the Microsoft 365 Education deployment guide.

-What is an Azure AD tenant?
+What is a Microsoft Entra tenant?

-An Azure AD tenant provides identity and access management (IAM) capabilities to applications and resources used by your organization.
+A Microsoft Entra tenant provides identity and access management (IAM) capabilities to applications and resources used by your organization.
 An identity is a directory object that can be authenticated and authorized for access to a resource.
 Identity objects exist for human identities such as students and teachers, and non-human identities like classroom and student devices, applications, and service principles.

 Azure Tenant.